 Jamie Griffin is an Assistant Research Scientist with the Panel Study of Income Dynamics (PSID) at the Institute for Social Research.
 Using Cannell Award funds, she will evaluate the interviewer-respondent interaction during the administration of the PSID event history calendar in the main interview.
 Specifically, she aims to document the prevalence of interviewer and respondent key verbal behaviors associated with respondent recall, the respondent uncertainty about the timing of residential and employment-related events, and interviewer reactions to respondent uncertainty.
 Griffin shared her findings at AAPOR in 2016.
 The work is available as a technical paper on the PSID website.

 Simon Kühne is a doctoral student at the Berlin Graduate School of Social Sciences, Humboldt-Universität zu Berlin and a Research Associate with the Socio-Economic Panel Study at DIW Berlin.
 As part of his dissertation, the Cannell Award funds allowed him to collect and combine data on both self-reported attitudes and mutual estimates of each other’s attitudes of the interviewer and respondent.
 Kühne shed light on how interviewer attitudes and mutual interpersonal perceptions of interviewers and respondents affect respondents’ answers related to attitude questions in face-to-face interviews.
-He shared his results at AAPOR in 2017.
-His slides are available here.
+Kühne shared his results at AAPOR in 2017 and his presentation slides are available here.

 Kristen Cibelli Hibben’s Cannell funded project examines the effect of respondent commitment, tailored feedback, and the use of contextual recall cues on the quality and accuracy of reported health care utilization in an online survey of the parents or guardians of child patients at the University of Michigan Health Service.
 Her study extends the existing research by examining the effect of these techniques in increasing response accuracy by validating responses with medical record information.
 The survey was fielded in March 2015.
 She completed her dissertation, The Effects of Respondent Commitment and Feedback on Response Quality in Online Surveys, and received her Ph.D. in 2017.
 Cibelli Hibben plans to present results from the Cannell funded survey at the 2017 AAPOR National Conference.
 She currently works part-time as a Survey Methodologist at the Survey Research Center’s International Survey Operations at the Institute for Social Research at the University of Michigan and on various projects as an independent consultant.
 (Read Kristen Cibelli Hibben’s Profile.)